BoB13-YesICan/.github/profile/README.md

 </div>

 ## About Us
 Welcome to the **YesICan** GitHub organization!
-We are the **bob13gi** project team, focused on C/C++ development, STM firmware, Raspberry Pi projects, and CANHAT applications.
+We are the **bob13th** project team, focused on C/C++ development, STM firmware, Raspberry Pi projects, and CANHAT applications.
 Our goal is to create innovative solutions in the field of automotive cybersecurity and embedded systems.
+Best of Best (BoB) is a next-generation security leader training program hosted by the Korea Information Technology Research Institute.

 ## Projects
 - **AI-based Intrusion Detection System (IDS)**: Implementing machine learning techniques for anomaly detection in CAN networks.